Chipotle financial results skyrocket on digital sales growth, loyalty, carne asada

 The Mexican-style fast-casual chain appears to be on track, with investments and strategies that are producing astronomical results.
 Recently, Niccol was named Restaurant Leader of the Year by Winsight’s Restaurant Business Magazine, an honor that puts him in good company with the likes of Ron Shaich, Panera Bread founder, and Danny Meyer, founder of Union Square Hospitality, to name a few.
 To read more about the award, navigate here.

-Photo credit: Chipotle (featured, inline)
+Photo credit: Chipotle (featured preview, inline)

 About the publisher of this restaurant news site.